Stop your cat spraying and soiling in the house

-Occasionally a cat decides not to use their litter tray because of a previous bad experience.
-Perhaps it was cornered there to be given medication, or intimidated by another pet or child when last using it.
+Occasionally cats decide not to use their litter tray because of a previous bad experience.
+Perhaps they were cornered there to be given medication or intimidated by another pet or child when last using it.
 Moving the tray to a quiet spot and providing a lid for it may help.

 Breaking the habit

 Whether a genuine accident or not, once your cat has urinated or defecated at a particular spot, their sensitive nose encourages them to use that place again.